fun things to do with kids in singapore

 Bukit Timah Nature Reserve – This nature reserve, comprised of untouched rainforest, is less than 10 miles from the center of Singapore.
 Climb up Bukit Timah hill – there are well-marked trails through the dense vegetation with dripping vines.
 Look for butterflies, monkeys, giant forest ants and flying lemurs.
 (For hiking, kids should wear closed shoes, rather than sandals.)

-Singapore Zoological Gardens – In this top-notch zoo the animals are in open enclosures, not behind bars.
-Come to the Open Zoo in the day, but also take the Night Safari in the evening.
+Singapore Zoo – In this top-notch zoo the animals are in open enclosures, not behind bars, in a lush tropical rain forest.
+Plan to spend the day here.

 Singapore Zoo

-Sungei Buloh Nature Park – Spend a peaceful day in this wetland nature reserve, the perfect spot for bird watching.
+Sungei Buloh Nature Park – This wetland nature reserve is the perfect spot for bird watching.
 The park has boardwalks through mangroves and freshwater ponds, and observation "hides" to look for birds such as herons, kingfishers, bee-eaters, and migratory birds.
 Keep your eyes peeled for big monitor lizards and tree-climbing crabs (the crabs climb the mangrove trees to avoid being eaten).